Steps to Becoming a Major

 Requirements

-• Have at least 30 college credits with a cumulative 2.50 grade point average in both WWU courses and journalism courses
+• Complete a minimum of 30 college credits with a cumulative 2.50 grade point average in both WWU courses and journalism courses.

 Procedure

-Declared majors may request change from one sequence to another by giving written notice to the department.
+Declared majors may request a change from one sequence to another by notifying the department.
 Acceptance of the change will be based on space availability.

 Probation and Removal